 What does leaving something behind or acknowledging an ending make space for?
 How do we honor things that are gone and welcome new opportunities?

 Samhain gives us a chance to note where we crave abundance and where we need release.
-We cannot only ever ask to receive things: there’s only so much we can carry, only room for so many plants in our garden.
-Sometimes we need to clear things out, acknowledge rot and decay, and make space for the new.
+We cannot always ask to receive things: there’s only so much we can carry, only room for so many plants in our garden.
+Sometimes, we need to clear things out, acknowledge rot and decay, and make space for the new.

 To that end, death does not have to be sad, scary, or painful.
 It can also be a celebration, a joyful time of remembrance, a recognition of the things that matter.